Updated: Apr 28, 2021

 Then Jesus came with them to a place called Gethsemane, and He told the disciples, “Sit here while I go over there and pray.”
 Taking along Peter and the two sons of Zebedee, He began to be sorrowful and deeply distressed.
 Then He said to them, “My soul is swallowed up in sorrow—to the point of death.
 Remain here and stay awake with Me.”
 Going a little farther, He fell facedown and prayed, “My Father!
 If it is possible, let this cup pass from Me.
 Yet not as I will, but as You will.”

 It is beautiful that Matthew framed Jesus’ earthly ministry with two very similar events: the temptation of Satan and the prayer of Gethsemane.
 Satan tempted Jesus three times to abandon His course.
 Jesus prayed three times that God would let Him abandon His course.
 But in the end, Jesus did not falter.
-Make it clear to your class that being tempted is not a sin!
+Make it clear that being tempted is not a sin!
 Having second thoughts or concerns is not a sin.
 But acting on any of those is.
 Jesus, under the worst pressure imaginable, stayed true to what He believed God wanted Him to do.
 Why?
 Because He loved us.
 Keep that in mind the next time you’re tempted to ignore a friend in need or fail to obey God in any way.

 There are several human elements to this.
 First, Gethsemane was a very familiar place to Jesus—a place that brought Him comfort.
 Second, Jesus wanted His friends nearby while He was going through this.
 In particular, He pulled three of them even closer to Him, but still did the praying on His own (because He was the leader; the disciples were incapable of bearing His burden).
 Third, His extreme sorrow drove Him to desperate prayer.
 The words used mean “intense grief” and “miserable”.
 Being miserable isn’t a sin!
 And fourth, He didn’t want to die, at least not like that.
 Does that give you any encouragement in your life?
 In facing your troubles or dealing with grief?
 It certainly does me.
 Look up “Suffering Servant Isaiah” to see that Jesus was destined for this sorrow.
 God did not spare Him this grief, but God did raise Him from the dead after it!